Veedrac/Sublime-Extras/readme.md

 This just happens.
 A boundary is created at the top and bottom that keeps some space clear for viewing.

-To customise the border's size, in your user Extras.sublime-settings add and configure:
+To customize the border's size, in your user Extras.sublime-settings add and configure:

 ```json
 // The size of the border cleared at the top and bottom